cScarlson/cScarlson.github.io/vertices/README.md

 ## API

 ### `V(...)` & `V.register(...)`
 Calling Vertices as a function (`V()`) is the same as calling the `register` method (`V.register(...)`).
 This method simply takes an id, 0 or more _Decorators_, alongside a component definition.
-Take note, however, that modifications to `V`'s signature are dependent upon version, thought backward compatibility will always remain a top goal.
+Take note, however, that modifications to `V`'s signature are dependent upon version, though backward compatibility will always remain a top goal.

 ### `V.unregister(id)`